-The core properties of AF to be accounted for are repeated in (95).
+The core properties of AF to be accounted for are repeated in (71).

-- (95) Characteristics of Mayan Agent Focus - a.
-AF is used when the transitive subject is A'-extracted; - b.
+- (71) Characteristics of Mayan Agent Focus - a.
+AF is used when the transitive subject is Ā-extracted; - b.
 AF constructions involve dyadic predicates in which neither subject nor object DP is oblique; - c.
-Set A (ergative) φ-marking is absent; - d. a special Agent Focus suffix appears on the stem; - e. if a status suffix appears, it is an intransitive status suffix.
+Set A (ergative) φ -marking is absent; - d. a special Agent Focus suffix appears on the stem; - e. if a status suffix appears, it is an intransitive status suffix.

 As noted at the outset, this section focuses on AF in languages of the K'ichean Proper and Q'anjob'alan branches of the Mayan family.
-This is due first to the fact that most recent work on AF and the EEC focuses on these languages, and second to the observation that for some other Mayan languages, constructions used to extract agents appear to be intransitive (e.g. Poqom and Q'eqhchi'; see §2.3.1 above).
+This is due first to the fact that most recent work on AF and the EEC focuses on these languages, and second to the observation that for some other Mayan languages, constructions used to extract agents appear to be intransitive (e.g. Poqom and Q'eqhchi'; see §2.3 above).
 While these antipassive constructions are interesting in their own right, given the independent extractability of intransitive subjects, they do not pose a puzzle for how the EEC is circumvented.

-Q'anjob'al and K'iche' AF constructions are shown in (96).
+Q'anjob'al and K'iche' AF constructions are shown in (72).

-(96) Agent Focus
+- (72) Agent Focus - a.

-a.
 A naq Xhwan max-ach kol-on-i?
-FOC CLF Xhwan PFV-B2s help-AF-ITV 'Xhwan helped you.'
+FOC CLF Xhwan PFV-B2s help-AF-ITV 'Xhwan helped you.' - b.
+Are ri sis x-in-ti'-ow-ik.
+FOC DET coati PFV-B1S-bite-AF-ITV 'The coati bit me.'